-&lt;sup>1 Contact (6 feet or less) for a prolonged period of time defined as 15 minutes or more.
+1 Contact (6 feet or less) for a prolonged period of time defined as 10 minutes or more except in a residential setting where there is a presumed or COVID positive resident, in which case "prolonged period of time" will be defined as 3 minutes or more.
 See Close Contact in Glossary for more details.

-- ii.
-14 days have passed since the last close contact with the symptomatic or COVID positive person. - 5.
-RETURNING TO FAVARH (after being symptomatic or COVID positive) - a) Individuals who have had COVID-like symptoms (Fig.1) can return to work after a negative COVID test.
-"Rapid Tests" are required (see TESTING section). - b) Individuals who have tested positive for COVID may not return to Favarh unless they have received two negative tests in a row, 24 hours apart, OR until ALL of the following 3 things have happened: - i.
+- 5. RETURNING TO FAVARH (after being symptomatic or COVID positive) - a) Individuals who have had COVID symptoms (Fig.1) or who tested positive for COVID may not return to Favarh unless they have received two negative tests in a row, 24 hours apart, OR until ALL of the following 3 things have happened: - i.
 At least 10 days have passed since their symptoms first appeared; AND - ii.
-They have been free of fever (100° F or less w/oral or ear thermometer, 99° w/forehead) for at least 24 hours without the use of fever-reducing or other symptom-altering medicines (e.g. cough suppressants); AND - iii.
-Any other symptoms have improved (for example, cough or shortness of breath). - c) Individuals who have a weakened immune system (immunocompromised) due to a health condition or medication may not return to Favarh unless they have received two negative tests in a row, 24 hours apart, OR until ALL of the following 4 things have happened: - i.
-At least 10 days have passed since their symptoms first appeared; AND - ii.
-They have been free of fever (100° F or less w/oral or ear thermometer, 99° w/forehead) for at least 24 hours without the use of fever-reducing or other symptom-altering medicines (e.g. cough suppressants); - iii.
-Other symptoms have improved (for example, cough or shortness of breath); AND - iv.
-A return to work note from a healthcare provider.
+They have been free of fever (100° F or less w/oral or ear thermometer, 99° w/forehead) for at least 72 hours without the use of fever-reducing or other symptom-altering medicines (e.g. cough suppressants); AND - iii.
+Any other symptoms have improved (for example, cough or shortness of breath).